'Protecting Mueller Is Paramount.' Lawmakers Respond to Jeff Sessions' Firing

 Senate Minority Leader Chuck Schumer was in the middle of giving his post-election spiel to reporters when the news broke of Attorney General Jeff Sessions’ firing.

-After he was speaking, an aide handed him a note telling him what had just happened.
+After he was speaking, he was handed a note telling him what had just happened.
 “Oh,” he said.
 Then, bracing for the inevitable questions from reporters, he gave his immediate reaction: “protecting Mueller and his investigation is paramount,” he said.
 “It would create a constitutional crisis if this were a prelude to ending or greatly limiting the Mueller investigation.
-And I hope President Trump and those he listens to will refrain from that,” he added.
+And I hope President Trump and those he listens to will refrain from that.”

 Schumer then declined to take additional questions from reporters on this subject until after discussing the election, and only opined that he thought the timing was suspect.
+He later issued a statement calling for Sessions’ interim replacement, Matt Whitaker, to recuse himself from overseeing the investigation.
+Sessions had recused himself from the probe, giving oversight to his deputy Rod Rosenstein.
+The shakeup means that Whitaker will likely assume that responsibility.

-The only lawmaker to issue an official statement in the immediate minutes after the news was Senate Majority Whip John Cornyn, who issued a strongly worded statement defending Sessions’ work both in the Department of Justice and as a longtime Alabama Senator.
-Cornyn’s office declined to say if he had advance notice of the firing.
+Schumer’s immediate referral to Special Counsel Robert Mueller’s investigation was a contrast with Senate Majority Whip John Cornyn, the first lawmaker to issue an official statement.
+Although Cornyn strongly defended Sessions’ work both in the Department of Justice and as a longtime Alabama Senator, there was no mention of Mueller’s probe or the potential implications surrounding it.

+As more reactions flowed in, both parties seemed to mimic the initial responses of Schumer and Cornyn: Democrats expressed alarm – with House Democrats immediately threatening to investigate the termination when they took control of the chamber in January – while Republicans praised Sessions personally, but showed no public concern for preserving the Russia probe.

 Senate Majority Leader Mitch McConnell, who had said Wednesday morning that he expected the Senate’s next term to be focused on confirmations, followed suit with his own statement wishing Sessions well and praising his “steadfast commitment to the rule of law.”